 Great Explorations Children’s Museum(727) 821-8992|

-Great Explorations is a fun place for children with special needs and disabilities in Tampa Bay to play in an interactive social experience.
+Great Explorations Children’s Museum in St. Petersburg is a fun place for children with special needs and disabilities to play in an interactive social experience.
 We accommodate children with special needs, including, but not limited to, Autism, Asperger Syndrome, Down Syndrome, Tourette Syndrome, Cerebral Palsy and all Cognitive, Intellectual and Developmental Disabilities.

 Great Explorations Children’s Museum is a 501(c)(3) non-profit organization that has served the children and families of the Tampa Bay area since 1987.
 Designed for children 10 and under, the 24,000 square foot museum is filled with exhibits and activities to stimulate learning through creativity, play, and exploration.
 The museum is a learning playground where children can make a discovery, make a mess, and even make a new friend.